← The journal Vertical M&A Guides February 19, 2026

 Market Overview

-The broader GRC software market is equally dynamic.
-Workiva, recognised as a Leader in both the 2025 Verdantix Green Quadrant and multiple analyst rankings, has built a platform centred on integrated reporting, regulatory disclosure management, and connecting decentralised data across finance, risk, and sustainability functions.
-Diligent, which completed its acquisition of Galvanize to become the world's largest GRC SaaS company, serves over 23,000 clients and has continued to expand through bolt-on acquisitions.
-OneTrust, named a Leader in the 2025 IDC MarketScape for Worldwide GRC Software, serves over 14,000 global brands with a platform spanning privacy, AI governance, risk management, and third-party oversight.
-NAVEX, with its NAVEX One integrated platform, serves over 13,000 organisations globally.
-And Sphera, which generates more than USD 300 million in annual revenue serving over 8,400 clients, provides risk management software and consulting across environmental, health, safety, and sustainability domains.
+The broader GRC software market is active as well.
+Workiva, recognized as a Leader in the 2025 Verdantix Green Quadrant, has built a platform centered on integrated reporting, regulatory disclosure management, and connecting decentralized data across finance, risk, and sustainability functions.
+Diligent, which completed its acquisition of Galvanize, has continued to expand through bolt-on acquisitions.
+OneTrust, named a Leader in the 2025 IDC MarketScape for Worldwide GRC Software, spans privacy, AI governance, risk management, and third-party oversight.
+NAVEX and Sphera are also relevant platform examples in ethics, risk, compliance, environmental, health, safety, and sustainability software.

 M&A Activity and Deal Flow

-The ESG and GRC software space has seen a sustained wave of M&A activity, driven by platform builders seeking to assemble comprehensive offerings and private equity firms recognising the sector's durable growth characteristics.
+The ESG and GRC software space has seen a sustained wave of M&A activity, driven by platform builders seeking to assemble comprehensive offerings and private equity firms recognizing the sector's durable growth characteristics.

 Major Deals

-Goldman Sachs and Blackstone Acquire NAVEX (October 2025): A consortium led by Goldman Sachs Alternatives, with Blackstone as co-investor, completed a majority stake acquisition of NAVEX from BC Partners (which retained a significant minority stake) and Vista Equity Partners (which exited entirely).
-While the deal value was not publicly disclosed, NAVEX's position as a market leader with over 13,000 customers and its integrated NAVEX One GRC platform made it a highly coveted asset.
-The acquirers have stated their intention to accelerate NAVEX's global expansion and product innovation.
+Goldman Sachs and Blackstone acquire NAVEX: A consortium led by Goldman Sachs Alternatives, with Blackstone as co-investor, completed a majority stake acquisition of NAVEX from BC Partners and Vista Equity Partners.
+While the deal value was not publicly disclosed, NAVEX's integrated ethics, risk, and compliance platform made it a clear example of sponsor appetite for GRC platforms.

-Deloitte and Workiva Partnership: While not an acquisition per se, Deloitte's launch of four ESG accelerators built on the Workiva platform illustrates how the ecosystem is evolving.
-These accelerators target CSRD compliance specifically, covering double materiality assessments, financed emissions calculations, and regulatory gap analysis.
-Such partnerships often precede deeper integration or acquisition activity.
+Deloitte and Workiva partnership: While not an acquisition, Deloitte's launch of four ESG accelerators built on the Workiva platform illustrates how the ecosystem is evolving.
+These accelerators target CSRD compliance workflows including double materiality assessments, financed emissions calculations, and regulatory gap analysis.

 Private Equity Activity